Glossary of tags I'm using and why they matter to me

 What is more, imagine if something horrible happens say to Gmail servers and the emails are completely wiped from them.
 Geeks like me and you might do occasional backups, but most people will lose their personal data forever.
 E.g. it's somewhat scary how many people rely on Google Photos only to store their memories.

 Some of IT giants are already too big to fail and when they have brief periods of downtime, they take a good chunk of internet with them.
 Governments are blocking access because they control ISPs at the moment.
-All this is just dangerous.
+All this is just dangerous (it literally feels dangerous if you consider your digital trace as your essential part).

 We need to make it easier for normal users to own (at least as in 'own a copy') of their data.
 We need to find ways of bringing better network resilience and ideally fully offline mode or easier ways of selfhosting/setting up personal clouds.